 Is there a way to get free internet?

-Yes, the ACP program provides a $30 – $75/mo. discount on internet service to eligible customers.
-Many ISPs partner with the ACP and offer low-cost plans at or under $30/mo. which can get you free internet.
+Totally free internet is difficult to find, but many ISPs offer low-cost plans at or under $30/mo., which can get you free internet.
 Some providers also offer completely free internet options, but they’re usually quite slow.

 Can the government pay for my internet?

-Yes, the government has various programs that can aid you in internet costs including the ACP and Lifeline.
+Yes, the government has various programs that can aid you in internet costs including Lifeline.

 Written by: